gornostal/resume/_includes/resume.md

 **August 2017 - Present / Tech Lead** @ [Luxoft](https://luxoft.com)

-As a tech lead in team of 6 people I was responsible for
+As a tech lead in a team of 6 people I was responsible for

 * Communication with a BA and a product owner.
 Helping them to define technical side of user stories
 * Breaking down tasks and user stories for developers and QA in my team